Red Light Therapy Scams Explained! Where did we go wrong?

 Even though we see repeatedly that red light panels offer 660nm Red and 850nm NIR light as the standard offering, which seems to imply this combination is the "best" since nearly everyone is doing it.
 We have found that especially 850nm isn't particularly popular in the clinical studies.
 And our assertion is that both of these wavelengths are cheap and mass produced - 660nm for the grow light industry and 850nm for the infrared camera industry.
 Their usage and combination is not particularly science based but more based on price and availability.

 Perhaps many companies are also glossing over the biphasic dose response and the importance of time for dosing, while they keep increasing their intensity and implying that higher intensity delivers superior benefits in shorter timeframes.
 Is there evidence for these claims and implications?
-Not much, and perhaps the opposite is true at some point.
+Not much, and perhaps the opposite is true as it leads to a lack of benefits.

 You can see in all of the hyperlinks above that we have spent many years politely unraveling the truth of the Red Light Therapy industry, just now we have finally put it all together for your convenience.